Cookie Preferences

 Why SOPs fail in SMEs

 Documentation fails for three predictable reasons: it is too detailed, it lives outside the work, and no one owns updates.
 When SOPs are written like manuals, people ignore them.
 When they are stored in a separate system, no one sees them at the moment of need.
-And when there is no clear owner, they decay quietly until a customer notices.
+And when there is no clear owner, they decay quietly until a customer notices, resulting in inaccurate documentation that undermines trust and efficiency.

 MEP is a standard for documentation scope and effort.
 It asks, “What is the smallest clear set of steps that reliably produces the outcome?”
 That means fewer words, more structure, and surfacing only the decisions that affect quality or compliance.
+Identifying key objectives at the outset ensures the documentation remains focused and effective.
 The goal is not to capture reality perfectly - the goal is to make results repeatable.

 MEP components